jekyll/jekyll/docs/_docs/installation/windows.md

    Install Jekyll and Bundler via: `gem install jekyll bundler`
 4. Check if Jekyll installed properly: `jekyll -v`

+{: .note .info}
+You may receive an error when checking if Jekyll installed properly.
+Reboot your system and run `jekyll -v` again.
+If the error persists, open a [RubyInstaller issue](https://github.com/oneclick/rubyinstaller2/issues/new).

 That's it, you're ready to use Jekyll!

 ### Installation via Bash on Windows 10